atsaloli/cf3-tutorial/source/100-010-About_Collection-0130-About_this_collection.md

 ### Training Examples

-Vertical Sysadmin, an authorized CFEngine training partner, has put together a collection of over 200 standalone working examples of using CFEngine 3 to help get infrastructure engineers up to speed with CFEngine 3.
+I've put together this collection of over 200 standalone working examples of CFEngine 3 code to help get infrastructure engineers up to speed with CFEngine 3.

-These examples supplement the examples in the official documentation.
+These examples _supplement_ the examples in the official documentation.

-All our examples are standalone and runnable.
+All examples are standalone and runnable.

 If you have trouble with any of them, please let me know!